 - undertaking coursework where needed

-- Honours or Master of Philosophy: write 1-2 Q1 journal papers
+If you're undertaking your Honours or Master of Philosophy, you'll write 1 Q1 journal papers.

 Skills and experience

-- Honours, or Master of Philosophy students must have the potential and an interest in undertaking postgraduate research study for PhD.
+If you're an Honours, or Master of Philosophy student, you must have the potential, and an interest, in undertaking postgraduate research study for PhD.

-- Students (Vacation Research Experience Scheme) must have the potential and an interest in undertaking postgraduate research study (Honours, Masters or PhD)
+If you're involved in the Vacation Research Experience Scheme, you must have the potential, and an interest, in undertaking postgraduate research study (Honours, Masters or PhD).

 You may be able to apply for a research scholarship in our annual scholarship round.